 It doesn’t mean that our parents were monsters for making us hug our relatives when we didn’t want to.
 They didn’t know what we know today.
 Just like we don’t know what our kids will learn tomorrow when they’re raising our grandchildren.

 To understand why forcing kids to give hugs against their will sends a very dangerous message, we have to talk about another lesson that we constantly try to instill in our children- the concept of consent.

 Forcing Kids to Give Hugs Negates All Our Lessons about Consent & Body Autonomy

 From the moment our kids can understand us, we start teaching them about consent and body autonomy.
 We tell them that their bodies are their own.
 We explain that no one should touch them against their will, especially in certain places or ways that make them uncomfortable.
 Then, we force them to hug Aunt Petunia and Random Roger.

-You see it as familial obligation, but kids see it as something else
+You see it as a familial obligation, but kids see it as something else

 You see those forced hugs as part of life, as being polite, as just a moment of mild discomfort that’s over before it really even begins.
 Your child sees it for what it is- an oxymoron, a contradiction in term.
 To them, you’re saying, “Yes, you have autonomy over your body…unless we are at a family function, in which case, your body is free game.”

 Here’s where it’s going to get really uncomfortable.
 According to Darkness to Light, 60% of children who are abused are done so by someone the family trusts.
 About half of those trusted people are family members.